The "New Hakaranda" (see Vol. 2) is now a rare material.

 This is a 2002 714ce LTD.

-This is a GA shape with a small body and cutaway, which is the most popular in Japan.
+The small body and cutaway GA shape are the most popular in Japan.

 Taylor regularly releases limited models in limited production, and the rare Cocobolo wood is often used in their high-end models.

-It matches the easy-to-play and responsive feel of Taylor's high-precision construction, and while it has a bright and responsive feel, it also has a moist and wet texture that can be felt in its fine quality.
+It matches very well with the easy-to-play and responsive feel of Taylor's high precision workmanship, and while it has a bright and good response, it also has a moist and wet texture that can be felt in its fine quality.

 Camatillo is also known as "Mexican Kingwood.
 It is generally considered to be the Mexican version of the famous Brazilian Kingwood, a wood for which little information is available.
-Like Cocobolo, Camatillo is also a genuine rosewood species (Dalbergia), and is characterized by its bright purple grain.
+Like Cocobolo, Camatillo is a genuine rosewood species (genus Dalbergia), and is characterized by its bright purple grain.

 It is characterized by exotic grain patterns similar to cocobolo, and is very beautiful compared to other species.

 It has a high specific gravity and a hard, dry texture.
-It is characterized by its galang and bouncy sound.
+It is characterized by its hard and dry texture, and has a rangy and bouncy sound.

 Yokoyama Guitars